beafraidnotlearning/rsschool-cv/cv.md

 ## Education

 - I studied at the BNTU, faculty FITR during 2014-2018, and studied at the BSTU, faculty FIT during 2018-2020.

+## Level of English

+- I watch serials in English and sometimes translate books.
+Also I doing a course in English every week.
+My English level is A2.